formsort/oss/packages/web-embed-api/README.md

 - `useHistoryAPI`: When redirecting, should we use the HTML5 History API (namely, `window.pushState`), or just change the URL in its entirety?

   Helpful if you have a single-page app and want to change the container's URL without reloading the entire page.
 Note that you'll have to listen to the `popstate` event on the embedding `window` to detect this navigation.

+- `autoHeight`: Should the embedding `<iframe>` resize so that it matches the content of the currently loaded flow?

 - `style` CSS properties to be applied to the iframe container.